 I can’t thank you enough for your latest book on senior care.
 It has been of immense value to me while I started my own business.
 Judy Denton – Maine

-If you’ve dreamed of starting and running a profitable business that improves people’s lives, and are a caring, compassionate person, you can take the first step by reading How to Start a Senior Home Care Business.
+If you’ve dreamed of starting and running a profitable business that improves people’s lives, and are a caring, compassionate person, you can take the first step by reading Start Your Own Senior Home Care Business.

 Starting your own senior home care business doesn’t have to be difficult.
 The expert advice you’ll find in the guide will help you reduce risk, overhead and start-up costs.
 Here are just some of the techniques, tips and secrets you’ll discover: